-Editor’s Note: This Cape Town 2010 Advance Paper has been written by J. Kwabena Asamoah-Gyadu as an overview of the topic to be discussed at the Multiplex session on “Poverty, Prosperity and the Gospel.”
-Responses to this paper through the Lausanne Global Conversation will be fed back to the author and others to help shape their final presentations at the Congress.
+Editor’s Note: This Cape Town 2010 Advance Paper was written by J. Kwabena Asamoah-Gyadu as an overview of the topic to be discussed at the related session on “Poverty, Prosperity and the Gospel.”
+Responses to this paper through the Lausanne Global Conversation were fed back to the author and others to help shape their final presentations at the Congress.

 This essay reflects on aspects of the Gospel of Prosperity and how it is mediated through contemporary African Christianity.
 The teaching that, in addition to salvation, the Christ event also brings with it prosperity in health, wealth and general success is associated mainly with neo-Pentecostalism.
 These movements started burgeoning in Africa from the late 1970s and have been very successful in building mega-sized urban congregations that have proven very attractive to the upwardly mobile youth.
 Their innovative use of modern media technologies including extensive television and radio ministries means that African neo-Pentecostal teachings have become very popular.
 The rapid publication of books, which invariably contain sermons preached, contributes to put neo-Pentecostal teaching into public space.
 Wherever they are found, the emphasis on material success made possible through faith, positive confession, faithful tithing and gifts to the anointed of God who lead them, is an essential part of their teaching.